 4. Founders All Day IPA

-The Founders Brewing Company has created a lot of craft beer styles over the years, and this IPA is definitely up there with the best.
+The Founders Brewing Company has brewed a lot of different styles over the years, and this IPA is definitely up there with their best, and is now one of their most well known.
 (1)

-Its ABV of 4.7% means you can enjoy several of them on a hot day.
+Its surprisingly low ABV of 4.7% means you can enjoy several of them on a hot day.
+It’s got a clean and fresh finish, as you’d expect from the low ABV, and packs a lot of flavor for such a light beer.

 5. Rebel IPA

-The hop flavors are like no other, as the master brewer ultimately came up with a secret combination of Cascade, Centennial and Mosaic hops, along with their own creation of HBC 566.
+Though at just 6.5% ABV it’s not particularly strong, it has a characteristic hoppiness to it – Boston Beer Company came up with a secret combination of Cascade, Centennial and Mosaic hops, along with their own creation of HBC 566.
+Well done!

 6. Racer 5 IPA

-This is a multi-award winning beer that is going to have you wishing for a second bottle.
+This is a multi-award winning beer that is going to have you wishing for a second!
+Check out Better Beer Authority’s balanced and thorough review below.

-This is the flagship beer of the Dogfish Head Brewery, and it brings an excellent balance of citrus fruit and the dryness of hops.
+This is the flagship beer of the Dogfish Head Brewery in Delaware, and it brings an excellent balance of citrus fruit and the dryness of hops.
+(These are the guys that create the 60-, 90- and 120 Minute IPAs; the numbers refer to how long the hops are boiled during the brewing process, creating unique flavors for each version).

-There is a subtle aftertaste that doesn’t linger too long, which makes it ideal for spicy or barbecued food.
+For the 90-minute, there is a subtle aftertaste that doesn’t linger too long, which makes it ideal for spicy or barbecued food.
+Note also that the 90 is much more accessible price-wise, as the 120 can often be very expensive (and difficult to find)!.

 8. Ranger IPA